 They’re all significant, big or small, and some of them are far from perfect, but they’re all worthy of celebration.
 From long-awaited kisses that confirm decades of speculation to entire anthologies, coming out stories are becoming more prevalent in our media.
 That’s why this article collects some of the most significant coming out stories from across the world of comic books and graphic novels.
-We all deserve to be celebrated, so let’s start today on Coming Out Day.
+We all deserve to be celebrated, whether it’s Pride, National Coming Out Day, or a perfectly normal day in April.
+So let’s start today.

 Hulkling and Wiccan, Young Avengers Vol. 1 #7

 The quintessential coming out story revolves around a teenager speaking to their family about something they’ve kept hidden.
 Sometimes, the situation even involves a partner being brought home.
 But for Hulkling and Wiccan, Marvel’s intergalactic power couple, their main priority is coming out to their families about being super heroes.
 As Billy attempts to start the conversation with Teddy at his side, telling his parents that he has powers, his mom and dad gleefully interrupt to say how much they love him and to welcome Teddy into the family.
 This scene, in its joyful acceptance and unexpected humor, will be remembered as a highlight of Marvel storytelling for years to come.